-Maria is your coworker at the afterschool program where you're working.
-She has a very busy schedule: fitting in this part-time job around helping at home with her three younger siblings and also taking two AP classes.
-About 1-2 times a week she comes in 15 to 20 minutes late.
-It means she can't help in some of the tasks the staff does to prepare for the day, like setting up tables, preparing materials, and getting snack ready.
-The program director isn't always around to notice, but the extra work is starting to take a toll on your co-workers and everyone is starting to get frustrated.
+- Maria is your coworker and she has a very busy schedule with her three younger siblings and lots of homework. - 1-2 times a week she comes in 15 to 20 minutes late, meaning she can't help in some of the tasks the staff does to prepare for the day. - The program director isn't always around to notice, but the extra work is starting to take a toll on your co-workers and everyone is starting to get frustrated.